 Even fictionally "blowing up the sun" should never, ever result in a "nova".
 Supernova, maybe, but not nova.

 - Several works of fiction show amateur astronomers viewing meteor showers through a telescope.
 In fact, a telescope is the absolute worst thing to view a meteor shower through, since you need as much sky coverage as possible.
 The best piece of equipment to view a meteor shower?
-A lawn chair.
-Subverted (intentionally or not) in an episode of Malcolm in the Middle, in which a group of nerds attempt to view a meteor shower through a telescope, only to have their fun ruined by Malcolm and his brothers throwing food at them.
-They eventually get their own back, and knock Malcolm and his brothers onto their backs, where they then view the meteors.
+Camera with a fisheye lens.
+Alternatively, a lawn chair.

 - The first Ad Bumper (indeed very first segment) of this collection of 1984 commercials and ad bumpers shows a ground-based observatory frantically turning to get a view of a UFO.
 Not only is the UFO in question too close to resolve clearly by the telescope, but observatories can't turn that fast.

 - In Lara Croft: Tomb Raider, Lara Croft observed the alignment of Pluto and Neptune through a telescope in a room full of what looked like 20 floodlights.
 If these two had tried to be too dim to see in that situation, Lara would have just kicked their butts.
 They must have been really trying to be bright little planetary bodies that night out of sheer terror.